dishloop/dishloop.github.io/_pages/about.md

 ---

 # About
-We're two Georgia Tech students striving to make our world a more sustainable place, loop by loop.
+We're two Georgia Tech students striving to make our world a more sustainable place - loop by loop.

 Let's get in touch, you can reach us best via LinkedIn:
 Paul: linkedin.com/in/paujor